instaclustr/terraform-provider-instaclustr/docs/index.md

 With the v2 version of the Instaclustr Terraform Provider, new resources have been introduced and schemas of existing resources have been changed.
 While the [Terraform Registry](https://registry.terraform.io/providers/instaclustr/instaclustr/latest/docs) contains the schema definitions of each resource, for a tool assisted approach of migrating to the v2 version of the Terraform Provider, see our support article on [importing Terraform resources](https://www.instaclustr.com/support/api-integrations/integrations/terraform-code-generation/).

-## Limitations
+## Known Limitations

-### Limitation 1

-Ignore_changes lifecycle feature inconsistency.
+### Ignore_changes lifecycle feature inconsistency

 The ‘ignore_changes’ feature in Terraform does not work as expected in the Instaclustr Terraform Provider:

-1. When all changes in the Terraform configuration file (.tf) are ignored using 'ignore_changes', 'ignore_changes' works correctly.
+When all changes in the Terraform configuration file (.tf) are ignored using 'ignore_changes', 'ignore_changes' works correctly.
 The plan stage shows no changes and the apply stage is not triggered.
-Example:
+#### Example
 Initial Terraform Configuration
 ```terraform
 resource "project" "foo" {